DiscoverAI/sars-cov-2-drug-design/ONBOARDING.md

 ### CircleCI
 We use CircleCI as our CI/CD tool.
 Access is delegated via the Github Org, therefore, so long as you are a member of the Project/Org, you will be able to access the pipelines on CircleCI.

-Follow the `SARS-CoV2-Drug-Design` project in [CircleCI](https://www.circleci.com).
+You are able to follow the `SARS-CoV2-Drug-Design` project to [CircleCI](https://www.circleci.com) by logging in with your Github account and selecting the organization "DiscoverAI".
 For more information, check out the [official docs](https://circleci.com/docs/2.0/project-build/).

 ### AWS
 Our infrastructure is deployed in AWS.
 In order to get access, please add yourself to the [users list](infrastructure/users.yaml) and contact one of the administrators to apply those changes and send you credentials via a PGP key (please provide this to the administrator on contact).